majguo/liberty-aad-oidc/articles/blog.md

 ## Configure social login as OpenID Connect client

-The following sample code shows how a Jakarta EE application running on an Open Liberty server is configured with the social login (**socialLogin-1.0**) feature as OpenID Connect client to authenticate a user from an OpenID Connect Provider, with Azure AD as the designated security provider.
+The following sample code shows how a Java EE application running on an Open Liberty server is configured with the social login (**socialLogin-1.0**) feature as an OpenID Connect client to authenticate a user from an OpenID Connect Provider, with Azure AD as the designated security provider.

 The relevant server configuration in `server.xml`: